 Student Diversity Council

-The Student Diversity Council (SDC) is comprised of seven student organizations, which strive to affirm the diversity of the campus community in its many forms by embracing a broad definition of culture to include world views formed by race, ethnicity, gender, national origin, abilities, sexual orientation, and religion.
+The Student Diversity Council (SDC) is comprised of nine student organizations that strive to affirm the diversity of the campus community in its many forms by embracing teh fullness of diversity as an array of difference including, but not limited to: abilities, culture, ethnicity, gender identity and expression, national origin, race, and sexual orientation.
+The member organizations plan a variety of campus porgramming including Cultural Life programs (CLPs) and heritage month celebrations.
+As a multiple constituency governing body, SDC and the member organization foster, promote and sustain a community that values diversity through mutual support, cooperation, and co-sponsorship of events.
 These organizations promote and sustain diversity through mutual support, communication, and co-sponsorship of events.

 Herman Lay Physical Activities Center (PAC)

-Overseen by Campus Recreation staff, Furman has exceptional facilities for physical activities which include courts for handball, racquetball and paddleball; a swimming pool; a gym for basketball or volleyball; a dance studio; and a fitness center with a variety of exercise options.
+Overseen by Campus Recreation staff, Furman has exceptional facilities for physical activities which include a swimming pool, a gym for basketball or volleyball, a dance studio, and a fitness center with a variety of exercise options.
 The fitness center has over 70 cadio machines including adaptive motion trainers (AMT), elliptical trainers, treadmills, stationary bicycles and rowing ergometers.
-In addition there are numerous free weights and a variety of other strength-training machines.
+In addition, there are eight squat racks, numerous free weights, and a variety of other strength-training machines.

 Through the combined facilities of the university and the Greenville community, students may attend lectures, plays, concerts, recitals, art exhibits and other cultural programs.